ziruiw-dev/nvmon/README.md

 - [x] Fix plug-in frozen issue.
 - [x] Automatic change text colour based on status bar colour.
 - [x] Update packages to modern versions.
+- [x] Switch to PyNVML for better performance.
 - [ ] Add an option to show selected GPUs only.
 - [ ] Add an option to show temperature.
 - [ ] Add back the option to customise font colour.